Samsung TV Not Connecting to WiFi Fix is needed when your TV cannot find a wireless network, fails to connect, or connects but has no internet access.

 - Choose Enter Manually

-- Enter
+- Enter 8.8.8.8

-8.8.8.8 - Save and reconnect
+- Save the settings and reconnect

 Update TV Software

-- Go to Settings
+- Go to Settings → Support → Software Update

 - Select Update Now

-- Wait for update to complete
+- Wait for the update to finish

 - Try connecting again